charlie-rudenstal/get/Readme.md

 - Simple to use
 - Small and maintanable code base
 - Small, maintanable and easy-to-write plugins to add support for new services
-- Avoid unnecessary states and perform all operations asynchronously with lazy execution
+- Avoid unnecessary states and perform all operations asynchronously with lazy evaluation

 Example: